 United States History Bee

-6th Grade – Atharv Rao, Merryhill Middle School, CA
+6th Grade – Yichen Tan, Mayfield Junior School, CA

-5th Grade – Caden Deng, Pinecrest Elementary School, FL
+5th Grade – Aprameyan Ramanujan, Spring Hill Elementary School, VA

-3rd Grade and Younger – Keaton Finan, Finan Homeschool, WA
+4th Grade – Keaton Finan, Finan Homeschool, WA

 The US History Bee Middle & Elementary School Divisions Overview

 The US History Bee is a quiz competition for individual students, testing knowledge of all aspects of American history at a grade-appropriate level.
-For students competing in the Middle & Elementary School Divisions, the US History Bee consists solely of the National Championships.
+For students competing in the various Middle and Elementary School Divisions, the US History Bee consists of two stages.
+The first is a 35 question multiple-choice National Qualifying Exam.
+The second stage is the National Championships, which will take place in-person on Monday, May 25, 2026.
 The National Championships of the US History Bee is entirely a buzzer-based quiz competition.
 Please note that the US History Bee is a distinct competition from the National History Bee.
-Questions in the US History Bee focus exclusively on the history of the USA, inclusive of the colonial period.
-Questions in the National History Bee focus on both American history and general world history.
+Questions in the US History Bee focus exclusively on American history.
+Questions in the National History Bee focus on all aspects of world history.

 Jump To: